skepticoin/skepticoin/README.md

 **A**: The ability to hold 2 directly opposing thoughts in your head is the core of cryptocurrency.
 If you can't do that
        then this indeed isn't for you.

+## Getting involved

+The best place to find other Skeptics is currently on the [Skepticoin Subreddit](https://www.reddit.com/r/skepticoin/).